 - Trains members to express their thoughts within the given time interval.
 The Green signal indicates that the minimum target has been hit, Yellow indicates the midpoint, and Red indicates that it is time to wrap it up.
-Just like traffic lights, these signals stay posted until the next signal goes up.
-For our visually impaired members, audible signals are given.
+These signals stay posted until the next signal goes up.

 |Green||5 min.||1 min.||2 min.|

 |Yellow||6 min.||1:30 min.||2:30 min.|

 - Listens specifically for the use of proper grammar and any ‘filler’ words.

 - Fires up the synapses by providing an educational tip, a tasteful joke, an eloquent quote, or a thoughtful story.
 The longest journey begins with a click to the Resources Page.

 - is presented so that we may enhance our everyday vocabulary.
 Dictionaries and e-mail word-of-the-day services can be found on the Resources Page.

 The meeting features prepared speeches.
 The directions on the preparation and the objectives for these speeches come from the Pathways Learning Experience, the Communications & Leadership Manual or one of several of the Advanced Manuals.
 The Toastmaster introduces the Speakers, Evaluators, and General Evaluator.